jamielinux/httpdate/README.md

     - `int`: A Unix timestamp.
   - *Returns*
     - `Optional[str]`: An HTTP date string.
-It will return `None` if the input represents a year before 1900, or if the input is greater than the value supported by the operating system.
+It will return `None` if the input represents a year before 1900, or if the input is outside the range supported by the operating system.
   - *Raises*
     - `TypeError` if input is not of type `int`.